 The BDIAP was instrumental with colleagues in the Royal College of Pathologists in establishing the autonomous College of Pathologists of East Central and Southern Africa (COPECSA) and has continued to provide speakers and support for their annual meetings.

-The 14th East African British School of Pathology (EABSoP) due to take place on 7-8 November 2022 in Kampala, Uganda has been postponed.
-It was held in Naivasha on 6th and 7th of February 2023.
+The 14th East African British School of Pathology (EABSoP) was due to take place in November 2022 in Kampala, Uganda however was postponed to February 2023, taking place in Naivasha, Kenya.